(Updated on March 20, 2020)

-- Flipkart, an Indian E-commerce giant offered unrealistic discounts on the Flipkart’s Big Billion Day sale and claimed the business of Rs.
-600 crores on that day.
+- Amazon and Flipkart, the E-commerce giants offer unrealistic discounts on their designated bulk sale days and claim the business of Rs.
+600 to 700 crores in a single day.

-- Snapdeal also announced similar sale.
+- Snapdeal also announce similar sale.
 These types of unrealistic offers at heavy discounts attract a large mass of people and thereby contribute in the revenue generation of the company.

 E-commerce discounts-the harmful effects

 - The economy set up of India is presently running on these physical market rather than E-commerce market as of in USA and UK.
 Even after such tremendous growth of E-commerce in India, nearly 95 percent of business is still generated by offline retailers.
 The unrealistic price not only affects the small retailers but also hinders the growth of the Indian economy.

 - The other disadvantage of the unrealistic low price offered by E-commerce companies is adversely affecting the Brand Name and Brand Image of the products in customer’s eyes.
 Since the e-tailing companies are using the unrealistic pricing strategy many of the brands have decided to be away from the e-commerce companies.